Edited by: Jessica Merritt

-Getting started on the path to earning credit card rewards can be challenging if you have limited credit or less-than-perfect credit.
-There is, however, a clear path for building or rebuilding your credit to qualify for rewards-earning cards.
+Earning credit card rewards can be challenging if you have limited credit or less-than-perfect credit.
+But there’s a clear path to building or rebuilding your credit to qualify for rewards-earning cards.

-Today we’re comparing the Capital One Platinum Credit Card and the Capital One Quicksilver card.
-Each card is designed for a consumer with a specific credit history, and each card, when managed well, can take you to the next step of building better credit.
+Today we’re comparing the Capital One Platinum Credit Card and the Capital One Quicksilver Cash Rewards Credit Card.
+Each card is designed for a consumer with a certain credit history, and each card, when managed well, can take you to the next step of building better credit.

 Let’s take a look at how these cards compare and which may be best suited for your situation.